Mauritius

 | Recent legislative trends toward increased digital surveillance and potential restrictions on online expression. |

-YES, FAIRLY.
-Mauritius taxes personal income at a moderate 20%, but only on income with a local source.
-The territorial regime is the leverage point: what you earn abroad while resident here stays outside the catchment.
+Mauritius taxes personal income at a middling 20%, but only on what you earn locally.

-YES.
-Corporate tax in Mauritius sits at a low 15%, with VAT around it.
-Setting up and running a company is cheap; the rate won't be what kills a venture here.
+Corporate tax in Mauritius sits at a low 15%, VAT included in the good mood.
+Setting up and running a company is cheap; whatever ends up killing your venture here, it won't be the tax bill.

-NOT REALLY.
-Mauritius offers a moderate treaty network (33 signed) and a partial participation exemption at 80% (so 20% of qualifying dividends hits the corporate rate).
-Workable for operating subsidiaries, meh as a pure holding vehicle: the through-flow isn't clean.
+Mauritius offers a moderate treaty network (33 signed) and a partial participation exemption at 80%, meaning 20% of qualifying dividends still hits the corporate rate.

 | Country | Status | Dividends | Interest | Royalties |